UKHackspaceFoundation/resources/comms.md

     * Todo list and ideas for structuring the foundation, fairly dormant already - probably to be superceded by other tools
 * Github
     * Public repository of useful guides and reference material
-    * Intended to replace the hackspace.org.uk wiki
+    * Intended to replace the hackspace.org.uk wiki or supplement it
 * hackspace.org.uk wiki
     * Current public face of UK hackspaces
     * Out-of-date index to hackspaces